 - Freedom to Belong

-These are very different than Meta’s values.
+These are very different from Meta’s values.
 But they seem to fit YouTube reasonably well.
 YouTube is a place where information is everywhere, there’s tons of expression, people find communities, and anyone can put up a video.

 - Human Rights & Dignity